Step 5: The interview

-CV based – the questions will be directed at the information on your CV and the relevance to the role.
+The questions will be directed at the information on your CV and the relevance to the role.
 This interview will revolve around the information you have provided so make sure you are familiar with your CV.
 You can take a copy with you to the interview.

-Structured 3 stage interview – a 3 Stage interview will consist of a drawn-out interview process.
+A 3 Stage interview will consist of a drawn-out interview process.
 It will often involve reference/educational checks, meeting more than one individual and sometimes presentations depending on the role.
 Make sure that you have all the information readily available and expect the unexpected.

 Stages and structure of an interview

 The first stage of the interview will be for the interviewer to introduce themselves and the company.
 They may go into their role and what part the play in the company.
 This is a good time to take notes, listen and do not interrupt.

 The interviewer may ask you what you know of the company and this is your opportunity to put all that research to good use, this will not go unnoticed and shows you are serious about the role.

 The interviewer will tell you about the job role and why the requirement for a new staff member has come about.
 This is your opportunity to learn more about the role and see where the role lies within the organisation, career prospects, duties and what the role has to offer you.

 The interviewer will ask you a selection of both structured and person-specific questions which are designed to test your knowledge of the role, your personality and assess your suitability for the post.